Cyclone-class patrol ship: Development and design

 One of two 25mm autocannons aboard USS Chinook (PC-9).

 USS Hurricane (PC-3) leads six ships of Patrol Coastal Squadron 1 in the Persian Gulf, March 2015.

 Cyclone-class patrol craft USS Firebolt (PC-10) passing the Naval Weapons Station Yorktown in Virginia, USA.
 This starboard side view shows the vessel's splinter camouflage scheme.

 In the 1980s, the U.S. Navy developed a requirement for a replacement for the Vietnam War-era PB Mk III small (65 ft) patrol boats used to transport SEAL teams.
 The first attempt to replace the PB Mk IIIs led to an order being placed in 1984 for a stealthy surface effect ship, the Special Warfare Craft, Medium, or SWCM, with a length of about 83 ft and a displacement of 150 LT.
 The SWCM, nicknamed "Sea Viking", was a failure, however, and construction of the prototype was abandoned in 1987.

 After the failure of the innovative SWCM, it was decided to replace the PB Mk IIIs with a simple development of an existing design rather than wait for an entirely new design to be produced and developed.
 Bollinger Shipyards proposed a development of the Vosper Thornycroft built for Oman and Kenya, and this was selected by the U.S. Navy.

 At 56.7 m, the new design, at first designated PBC (Patrol Boat Coastal), and later PC, was much larger than the boats that they were to replace.
 It was planned to build 16 PBCs to replace the 17 PB Mk IIIs, with first deliveries expected in 1991.
 The program was stopped at 14 boats, however, as it was realised that the PC was too large for the SEAL delivery role.

 Operational career

 Following the 2003 occupation of Iraq, the Cyclone-class boats were deployed to guard Iraq's offshore oil terminal.
 When Iraq took over responsibility for the terminal's defense, in 2005, ten of the Cyclone-class boats remained in the Persian Gulf, performing other patrol duties from its base in Manama, Bahrain.

 On 30 March 2022, the Royal Bahrain Naval Forces commissioned five Cyclone-class patrol vessels that were decommissioned by the USN at Manama.

 The U.S. Navy decommissioned the last two Cyclone-class patrol coastal ships stationed at Naval Support Activity Bahrain on 28 March 2023.
+These ships were transferred to Philippine Navy.